-- For emergencies or to report a crime, call 911 or the Montgomery County Police Department at 301-279-8000. - For an escort or to reach The Universities at Shady Grove Campus Security, call 301-738-6065 or dial x6065 from any oncampus phone. - To receive text alerts for emergencies, severe weather alerts, crime alerts, and school closings, please sign up for the USG emergency notification system. - Shady Grove Public Safety hours of operation: Daily, 24 hours. - More information: Shady Grove Public Safety
+- For emergencies or to report a crime, call 911 or the Montgomery County Police Department at 301-279-8000. - For an escort or to reach The Universities at Shady Grove (USG) Campus Security, call 301-738-6065 or dial 6065 from any campus phone. - To receive text alerts for emergencies, severe weather alerts, crime alerts, and school closings, sign up for the USG emergency notification system. - Shady Grove Public Safety hours of operation: Daily, 24 hours - More information: Shady Grove Public Safety